EI-CoreBioinformatics/vizgen_data_transfer/README.md

 ## Prerequisites

 From Windows:
-- Default Windows Python version
+- Default Windows Python version (Tested on Python 3.9.13)

 From Linux (for testing/debugging):
 - Python 3.11 or higher